vexys001/RandoTracker/docs/UseCases/use_cases.md

 **Primary Actor:** User

 **Stakeholders and Interests:**
-- User:  Wants to save a list in progress to reload for later.
+- User:  Wants to see his statistics for a game.

-**Preconditions:** User has a list loaded.

-**Postconditions:** User has a new XML file in folder of his choice of the current loaded list.
+**Preconditions:** User has a record of statistics.

+**Postconditions:** Window displaying some statistics is displayed.

 **Main Success Scenario:**
 1. User opens the menu.
-2. User selects Save and a document explorer window is opened at the root of the program.
+2. User selects Show statistics.
-3. User selects a name and a desired folder for the new XML file.
+3. User selects a game.
-4. XML File is created.
+4. Window displaying statistics from selected game appears.

 **Extensions:**

-1-3a: The player cancels the saving selection and returns to the menu.
+1-3a: The player cancels the statistics selection and returns to the window.

     1. During Step 1, you can click somewhere else to close the menu.

     2. During Step 2 and 3, you can click cancel at anytime and returns to the main window.

+4a.
+The player closes the statistics window.

+    1. The window has a close button.

 **Special Requirements**
-- User has a valid XML file containing a list of items.
-The user has already loaded this list in the tracker.

-## CU10 : Submit Leftover Report *

-**Scope:**  System Use case

-**Level:** User-goal Level

-**Primary Actor:** User

-**Stakeholders and Interests:**
-- User:  Wants to save a list in progress to reload for later.

-**Preconditions:** User has a list loaded.

-**Postconditions:** User has a new XML file in folder of his choice of the current loaded list.

-**Main Success Scenario:**
-1. User opens the menu.
-2. User selects Save and a document explorer window is opened at the root of the program.
-3. User selects a name and a desired folder for the new XML file.
-4. XML File is created.

-**Extensions:**

-1-3a: The player cancels the saving selection and returns to the menu.

-    1. During Step 1, you can click somewhere else to close the menu.

-    2. During Step 2 and 3, you can click cancel at anytime and returns to the main window.

-**Special Requirements**
-- User has a valid XML file containing a list of items.
-The user has already loaded this list in the tracker.
+- User has a record of statistics.